Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-elf-post-service-package-calculator.md

 However, there is a catch here!

-Let's take this item: `3x3x80` it has a surface of `720`.
+Let's take this item: `3x3x80` has a surface of `720`.
 And our tool states it fits in a petit box with the following dimensions: `20x20x10`, which gives a surface of `4000`.

 But there is no way this will fit, as the 80 is way bigger than the 20...

-That means we have to introduce another check, which will find the biggest side of an item, and makes sure it doesn't exceed the biggest side of the box.
+That means we have to introduce another check to find the biggest side of an item and ensure it doesn't exceed the biggest side of the box.

 Let's create that function.